krishirajsinh-p/MediaSleuth360/README.md

     <h1>
         🔎 MediaSleuth360
     </h1>
-    MediaSleuth360 is a web platform that leverages AI for enhancing media content interaction, making it easier for users to find specific information in video or audio files.
+    MediaSleuth360 is a web platform that leverages AI to enhance media content interaction, making it easier for users to find specific information in video or audio files.
 </div>

 ## Website 🌐

 For small media files(~10 mins or less) you can use https://mediasleuth360.streamlit.app/.
-It uses free APIs so It may run out of free quote.
+It uses free APIs so It may run out of free quote quickly.

 ## Features ✨